RayHightower/rayhightower.github.octo-broken/README.md

 ### 3. Install dependencies.

-Add dependencies to your app.js.coffee file (used to instantiate other libraries) via sprockets and instantiate a new LunrSearch search object when dom ready.
+Add dependencies to your app.js.coffee file (used to instantiate other libraries) via sprockets and instantiate a new LunrSearch search object when dom is ready.

 	# source/_assets/javascripts/app.js.coffee